-If you don’t live in Baltimore, then you probably aren’t aware of the newest food trend.
-In fact, it really isn’t new, but finally being recognized.
-And now it is spreading like wildfire.
-They are Crab Cake Egg Rolls.
+If you don’t live in Baltimore, you may not be aware of one of the more recent food trends — crab cake egg rolls.
+In fact, it really isn’t new, but it is finally being recognized.

-Any restaurant that has any stakes in crab cakes or crab dip now also has an investment in Crab Cake Egg Rolls.
-One of Baltimore’s best Instagramers posted a wildly popular image of crab cake egg rolls from AJ’s on Hanover and then the Baltimore Sun picked it up.
+Any restaurant that has any stakes in crab cakes or crab dip now also has an investment in crab cake egg rolls.
+One of Baltimore’s best Instagramers posted a wildly popular image of crab cake egg rolls from a local restaurant, AJ’s on Hanover, and then the Baltimore Sun picked it up.

 Here I am, stuck in the burbs and wanting a gosh darn egg roll!
 So what do I do?
 I make my own!

 Recipe testing anything with crab is certainly a perk of my job.
 And here is what I learned.